 - The Dung Ages: In chapter 3, this is how Maddie perceives the town of Bree.
 It looks medieval, and it stinks, with "open sewers down the sides of the street" and "the retched filth lying in the gutters and alleys".
 It disgusts her, but the locals seem to ignore it.

-- Fainting: Maddie faints when she first sees an elf, one of an Inhumanly Beautiful Race.
+- Faint in Shock: Maddie faints when she first sees an elf, one of an Inhumanly Beautiful Race.
 Before she faints, she feels "a strange preternatural sense of both awe and fear"; the elf "looks so perfect it was painful".
-Someone picks up Maddie and moves her to a bed, where she stays asleep until the next day.
+Someone picks up Maddie and moves her to a bed, where she either eventually falls into a normal sleep or remains completely unconscious until the next morning.

 - Fix Fic: The insertion of Maddie changes the story, in more than one way.
 The big fix happens in chapter 17.

 - From Dress to Dressing: Maddie rips the sleeves of her dress in chapter 5 "Up and Out", to make pads to soak the blood from her own period.
 In this Deconstruction Fic, ripping her dress was not trivial.
 "I had to use my teeth and rocks, and got some rug burns on my hands from all the pulling."

 - The Homeward Journey: From the beginning of the story, Maddie wants to go home.
 To find information, Maddie wanders around Middle-earth, rather than settle in one place.